Forward-KL Convergence of Time-Inhomogeneous Langevin Diffusions: Theoretical Analysis

-\end{lemma} \begin{proof} See~\cref{proof:thm discrete final bound}. \end{proof} \begin{theorem}[Forward-KL convergence of the Euler--Maruyama discretization of the time-inhomogeneous Langevin diffusion] Let $\tau:[0,\infty)\rightarrow [0,\infty)$ be such that $\tau(t)\rightarrow 0$ as $t\rightarrow\infty$ and $\dot{\tau}\leq 0$.
-Let the assumptions of~\cref{lemma:discretization descent} be satisfied and assume that $\sum_k h_k=\infty$ and $\sum_k h_k^2<\infty$.
-Then it holds $\lim_{k\rightarrow\infty}\KL(\hat{\mu}_{k}|\pi) = 0$. \end{theorem} \begin{proof} See~\cref{proof:corr discrete convergence}. \end{proof} \begin{remark} \ \begin{itemize}[nosep,leftmargin=0.7cm] \item If we assume that $\step_k\geq \step$ for some $\step>0$ in \cref{corr discrete convergence}, we obtain the convergence $\lim_{h\rightarrow 0}\limsup_{k\rightarrow\infty}\KL(\hat{\mu}_{k}|\pi) = 0$, but for each fixed $\step$ there remains a nonzero bias in general. \item \cref{thm discrete final bound} provides guidance on how to choose the path $(p_\tau)_\tau$ and the annealing schedule $\tau$: The two main tools that lead to a small error term are small log-Sobolev constants and a fast-decreasing $\tau$.
-Of course, for $\tau=0$ the log-Sobolev constant is pre-determined by the target $\pi$.
+Moreover, choosing the step size constant, \ie, $\step_k = \step$ for all $k$ as a worst case complexity in order to obtain $\KL(\hat{\mu}_{k+1}|\pi)$ we require $h = \Oc(\epsilon)$ and $k = \Oc(T_1\epsilon^{-1} + \log(\epsilon^{-1})h^{-1})$ with $T_1$ such that $\tau(T_1)=\Oc(\epsilon)$. \end{theorem} \begin{proof} See~\cref{proof:corr discrete convergence}. \end{proof} \begin{remark}[Feasibility of step sizes] The step-size conditions can be satisfied: Indeed, since $\dissi_\tau$ and $\lip_\tau$ are uniformly bounded, the quantity $\dissi_\tau/\lip^2_\tau$ is uniformly bounded away from zero.
+Therefore, it is possible to choose step sizes \( (h_k)_k \) such that $\sum_k h_k=\infty$.
+The square-summability-condition is satisfied if the step sizes decay sufficiently fast. \end{remark} \begin{remark}[Constant step sizes] For the constant-step-size setting in \cref{corr discrete convergence}, we obtain that $\lim_{h\rightarrow 0}\limsup_{k\rightarrow\infty}\KL(\hat{\mu}_{k}|\pi) = 0$.
+However, as expected, in general a nonzero bias remains for any fixed $\step > 0$. \end{remark} \begin{remark}[Path-design guidelines] Our theoretical results imply the following practical consequences: \begin{itemize}[nosep,leftmargin=0.7cm] \item \Cref{thm discrete final bound} provides design guidelines for the path $(p_\tau)_\tau$ and the annealing schedule $\tau$: The two main tools that lead to a small error term are small log-Sobolev constants and a fast-decreasing $\tau$.
+Of course, for $\tau=0$, the log-Sobolev constant is pre-determined by the target $\pi$.
 Therefore, we find two contradicting incentives which need to be balanced.
-On the one hand, we want to keep $\tau$ large as long as possible to benefit from larger log-Sobolev constants\footnote{Consequently, annealing is useless whenever the family $p_\tau$ admits worse log-Sobolev constants for $\tau>0$ than for $\tau=0$, \cf~\cite{chehab2025provable}.}.
-On the other hand, we want $\tau$ to converge to zero quickly to reach our actual target density.
-As we will see in the numerical experiments, for well-designed annealing schemes (convolutional paths, \gls{daz}) the family $p_\tau$ is so well conditioned initially, that annealing leads to significant benefits even when $\tau$ decreases quickly. \end{itemize} \end{remark}
+On the one hand, $\tau$ should remain \emph{large} as long as possible to benefit from smaller log-Sobolev constants.\footnote{Consequently, annealing is useless whenever the family $p_\tau$ admits worse log-Sobolev constants for $\tau>0$ than for $\tau=0$, \cf~\cite{chehab2025provable}.} On the other hand, $\tau$ should converge to zero quickly to reach our actual target density.
+We will show in the numerical experiments that in well-designed annealing schemes (\textit{e.g.}, convolutional paths and paths based on the Moreau envelope of the potential), the family $p_\tau$ is so well-conditioned initially that annealing leads to significant benefits even when $\tau$ decreases quickly. \item For the design of the path $(p_\tau)_\tau$, \cref{lemma:dissip_implies_LSI} implies that one should aim for paths that result in small values of $\dissii_\tau,\dissiii_\tau,$ and $\lip_\tau$, and large values of $\dissi_\tau$.
+In addition to improved log-Sobolev constants and, thus, also fast convergence in the continuous-time setting, based on~\cref{lemma:discretization descent} this also allows for large step sizes.
+The numerical experiments confirm that this is indeed a significant advantage of certain paths. \end{itemize} \end{remark}